prince-chrismc/conan-center-index/docs/adding_packages/README.md

 ## Creating a package

-The easiest way is to copy an existing recipe that was recently updated and rename the folder.
+The easiest way is to copy an existing recipe that was recently updated.
 Pick one that uses the same build system to keep things easy.

-- recipes names are always lowercase
+- Rename the folder and recipe - names are always lowercase
-- Add only the latest version in the `conandata.yml`
+- Add _only_ the latest version in the `conandata.yml`
 - Make sure to update the `ConanFile` attributes like `license`, `description`, ect.

 In ConanCenter, our belief is recipes should always match upstream, in other words, what the original author(s) intended.